nukes1810/Flightsim-Throttle-5-axis/README.md

     trim.write(val);                  // sets the servo position according to the scaled value delay(5);                           // waits for the servo to get there
  ```
+3D Files
+- the trim wheel is not my creation and was download from thingiverse and was modified with screw holes to attach tot he main box i have created https://www.thingiverse.com/thing:4290141
+- Throttle box i have designed can also be found in thingiverse tho it isnt the most prettiest but functional nevertheless, especially if you are using VR